maeck70/oracletype_to_mongo/README.md

-# Oracle Type to Mongo type converter
+# Oracle type to Mongo type converter

 This Go package provides a convenient way to translate Oracle data types to their corresponding MongoDB data types.
 It simplifies the process of mapping data between these two popular database systems.